-Usersnap Track and Trac can be easily connected.
-Usersnap Track can connect to on-premise Trac.
+Usersnap Classic and Trac can be easily connected.
+Usersnap can connect to on-premise Trac.

 Here's how it works: